BlackRock support for PepsiCo may stymie Peltz call for Mondelez merger

-NEW YORK, July 18 BlackRock Inc said on Thursday it opposes Nelson Peltz's proposal that PepsiCo Inc buy Mondelez International and shed its beverage business, signaling that the activist investor's proposal could fall flat with fellow investors.
+NEW YORK BlackRock Inc (BLK.N) said on Thursday it opposes Nelson Peltz's proposal that PepsiCo Inc (PEP.N) buy Mondelez International (MDLZ.O) and shed its beverage business, signaling that the activist investor's proposal could fall flat with fellow investors.

 "At the moment, I would disagree with him," Larry Fink, chief executive of BlackRock, the world's largest money manager, said in an interview on CNBC.
 "I question how it would add long-term value."